EvidentSecurity/esp-sdk-java/docs/CustomSignatureDefinitionsApi.md

 CustomSignatureDefinitionsApi apiInstance = new CustomSignatureDefinitionsApi();
 Integer id = 56; // Integer | Custom Signature Definition ID
+String include = "include_example"; // String | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information.
 String code = "code_example"; // String | The code for this definition
 String language = "language_example"; // String | The language of the definition.
-Valid values are ruby, javascript String include = "include_example"; // String | Related objects that can be included in the response:  custom_signature, results See Including Objects for more information. try {
+Valid values are ruby, javascript try {
-    CustomSignatureDefinition result = apiInstance.update(id, code, language, include);
+    CustomSignatureDefinition result = apiInstance.update(id, include, code, language);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CustomSignatureDefinitionsApi#update");